jobbrIO/docs/dev/tooling.md

 If you want a fully functioning Jobbr Dashboard:

 - Run `au build --env prod`
-- Zip up the whole content of the generated `source/Jobbr.Dashboard.Frontend/jobbr-dashboard/dist` directory
+- Zip up the whole content of the generated `source/Jobbr.Dashboard.Frontend/jobbr-dashboard/dist` directory excluding any subdirectories (e.g. img)
 - Copy the zip file to the repository root
 - Rename the zip file to `dashboard-app.zip`
 - Build the `Sample.Jobbr.Server` project